-The Darwin Military Museum, located in the East Point Military Museum complex of Darwin, houses exhibits and artefacts detailing the role of the city during WWII.
+The Darwin Military Museum, located in the East Point Military Museum complex of Darwin, Australia, houses exhibits and artefacts detailing the role of the city during World War Two.

-Darwin, the capital city of Australia’s Northern Territory played a crucial role in the country’s WWII involvement.
-At the start of the war 10,000 allied troops were sent to the city to defend the nation’s northern coastline from Japanese air attacks, this would increase to a record of 110,000 by 1943.
+Darwin, the capital city of Australia’s Northern Territory, played a crucial role in the country’s involvement in World War Two.
+At the start of the war, 10,000 allied troops were sent to the city to defend the nation’s northern coastline from Japanese air attacks.
+This number would increase to a record of 110,000 troops by 1943.
 In 1942 Japanese warplanes bombed Darwin, killing at least 243 people, and the Northern Territory was subjected to a further 62 air attacks before 1944.

 Darwin Military Museum Today

 The museum itself is housed in the original 1940s gun emplacements that were built to defend the city against attack by sea or air.
 These guns are still in situ and visitors can encircle them as they stroll through the exhibition.

 The new and improved Defence of Darwin Experience is an interactive, multimedia exhibition that details Darwin’s history and its role in World War Two.
 Originally created as an artillery museum, the exhibition features vehicles, uniforms, firearms, images, and paintings alongside artillery pieces.